timescale/docs.timescale.com-content/tutorials/tutorial-setup-timescale-prometheus.md

  - url: "http://{ADAPTER_IP}:9201/read"
 ```

-Now that your Prometheus configuration file has been configured, next we use
+Now that your Prometheus configuration file has been set, we will use
 FileZilla (or similar tool) to transfer your file to your Amazon EC2 instance.
 Finally, we can run the command below in order to start up Prometheus in a container
 using the configs specified in `prometheus.yml`: